-We consider ROCTAVIANTM (valoctocogene roxaparvovec-rvox) medically necessary for the treatment of adults with severe hemophilia A (congenital factor VIII deficiency with factor VIII activity < 1 IU/dL) without pre-existing antibodies to adeno-associated virus serotype 5 detected by an FDA-approved test when the prior authorization criteria listed in the policy are met.
-We consider the use of ROCTAVIANTM experimental and investigational for all other indications.
+The plan considers ROCTAVIANTM (valoctocogene roxaparvovec-rvox) medically necessary for the treatment of adults with severe hemophilia A (congenital factor VIII deficiency with factor VIII activity < 1 IU/dL) without pre-existing antibodies to adeno-associated virus serotype 5 detected by an FDA-approved test when the prior authorization criteria listed in the policy are met.
+The plan considers the use of ROCTAVIANTM experimental and investigational for all other indications.